The rookie compound was supposed to stay quiet for a day.

 In the team.

-Park at his shoulder.
+Park at Michael's shoulder.

 Sora already mapping the route.